kaakaww/workshop-graphql-testing/README.md

 Go to the **Settings --> Code security and analysis** section in your repo.
 Enable the **Dependency graph**, **Dependabot alerts**, and **Dependabot security updates** features in this section.
 Dependabot is now configured.

 Go to the **Security --> Dependabot** section of your GitHub repo, and click into the **Dependabot alerts** on the left pane.
-Examine some dependency alerts, and see if you can resolve them.
+View the dependency alerts, and see if you want to resolve them.

 ## Step 3: Static Code Analysis with CodeQL